Hard count: Outcomes

 This play is often used in a fourth down situation, when fewer than 5 yards are needed for a first down.
 If the defense jumps offside, they are penalized 5 yards, resulting in a first down for the offense.

 When used on fourth down if the defense does not go offside, the offense can either call a time out or take a five-yard penalty for delay of game and punt the ball away, or purposefully done to burn time near the end of the game and kick a field goal to tie or win the game.
 The hard count is also often used right before the end of the first or third quarters and before the two-minute warning since there will be a stoppage in play before any possible delay of game penalty in those situations.

 If the defense jumps offside, but the offense begins their play, it is called a "free play", because if the offense gains yardage or scores a touchdown, they can decline the penalty and benefit from the gain or score, while if they execute a risky pass that is intercepted or are in their own end zone and are taken down for a safety, the turnover or defensive score is nullified by the offsides penalty.

-The offense may choose to use the hard count throughout the game, in an attempt to confuse the defense, and get them to play more conservatively.
+The offense may use the hard count consistently throughout the game to create confusion, forcing the defense to hesitate, remain cautious, and avoid being overly aggressive.

 The offense's own offensive line is sometimes fooled by the hard count, resulting in a false start offensive infraction.